Malignant Peritoneal Mesothelioma

 - If there are visible abnormalities on a scan, a biopsy is used to determine a diagnosis.
 This is usually done by an interventional radiologist, a specialist trained in both reading imaging scans and performing minimally invasive biopsies.
 Most biopsies can be performed at a local hospital with patients going home the same day.

 - In some cases, a more invasive surgical biopsy may be necessary.
-This happens when the tissue in question is difficult to reach or the routine biopsy could not gather enough cells to give your medical team a firm diagnosis.
+This happens when the tissue in question is difficult to reach, or the routine biopsy cannot gather enough cells to give your medical team a firm diagnosis.

 At this point, a surgeon will usually recommend a laparoscopy in the operating room under general anesthesia.
-This allows the surgeon to use a camera to look inside the abdominal cavity looking for any signs of cancer and also choose the best location to biopsy.
+This allows the surgeon to use a camera to look inside the abdominal cavity looking for any signs of cancer, and choose the best location to biopsy.

 Laparoscopy is an excellent instrument by which the surgeon can directly visualize tumors within the abdomen and pelvis and also facilitate a biopsy of a cancerous nodule.
 However, it has been associated with mesothelioma growing out of the insertion site for the telescope.
 This is referred to as port site metastases.